Georgia Nursing Home Abuse Attorneys

 - Financial Exploitation and Fraud – Elderly nursing home residents are uniquely vulnerable to financial exploitation and manipulation.
 And because many of these residents lack significant financial resources, they are uniquely harmed by this exploitation.
 Nursing home employees are often poorly paid, and unethical staff members see their charges as supplemental income.
 They steal from residents and use physical and emotional manipulation to force residents to hand over credit card information, checking account numbers and cash.

 Tracking down all of the leads in these cases takes persistence, skill and experience.
 Our nursing home abuse lawyers possess all three traits in abundance.
 We understand how to perform the difficult work of finding and proving all forms of nursing home abuse and neglect, and we understand how to navigate the legal system on behalf of our clients.

-What is the Statute of Limitations for Nursing Home Abuse?
+What is the Statute of Limitations for Nursing Home Abuse in Georgia?